seyhunak/twitter-bootstrap-rails/README.md

     rails generate bootstrap:install --no-coffeescript

-### Installing the CSS stylesheets
+### Installing the CSS stylesheets (Recommended)

-If you don't need to customize the stylesheets using Less, the only gem you need is the `twitter-bootstrap-rails` gem:
+This is the recommended way to use Bootstrap.
+It uses pre-compiled static CSS and JavaScript files.

 ```ruby
 gem "twitter-bootstrap-rails"